 - Internal IP addresses or Private IP (look like 192.168.1.100)

-The public IP is same for all the devices on your network.
-For instance, if there are three devices, a desktop, laptop and a smartphone connected to your network then all three of them will have one public IP address that is assigned by your ISP to the router.
+The public IP is the same for all the devices on your network.
+For instance, if there are three devices, a desktop, a laptop and a smartphone connected to your router.
+All three of them will have one public IP address which is assigned by your ISP to the router.
 You can generally find the public IP address by searching “What is my IP address” on Google.

 The private IP address, on the other hand, is different for every device on your network.
 A private IP address can be anything between 10.0.0.0 – 10.255.255.255, 172.16.0.0 – 172.31.255.255, and 192.168.0.0 – 192.168.255.255.
 Typically, most routers assign 192.168.0.0 series IP addresses for devices on the local network.
 So, if your computer has a private IP address of 192.168.1.100 then your smartphone might have 192.168.1.101 and so on.